 To SSH connect to the compute session with the downloaded SSH private key, you

-can run the following command in the shell environment.
+run the following command in the shell environment.
 You should write the

 path to the downloaded

 assigned port number after

 -p option.
 The user inside the compute session is

 work, but if your session uses other account, the

 work@localhost should be changed to the actual session account.
 If

 you run the command correctly, you can see that SSH connection is made to the